 The tncfg utility creates, modifies, and displays the configuration of various networking properties related to Trusted Extensions.
 The command requires that the SMF service, svc:/system/labeld is enabled.
 It can be executed only in the global zone.

 A template is a collection of network security properties that define the rules for labeling packets received from remote hosts.
-Four host types are supported: cipso, unlabeled, adaptive, and netif.
-Each template must specify one of these four host types.
+Two host types are supported: cipso and unlabeled.
+Each template must specify one of these two host types.
 Hosts that are trusted to specify their own labels are assigned to cipso templates.
-Otherwise, hosts can be assigned to unlabeled or adaptive templates.
-When using an unlabeled template, a single default label must be specified.
-When using an adaptive template, the default label is not specified.
-Instead, the label is derived from the default label of the IP interface on which the packet is received.
+Otherwise, hosts may be assigned to unlabeled templates, in which a single default label must be specified.

 Hosts can be specified using hostnames, IP addresses, or masks.
 When masks are used, a prefix length that specifies how many bits are required for a match must be appended .
 Hosts cannot be assigned to more than one template.
 When masks are used, the entry with the longest matching prefix is used to associate a host with a template.
 Packets from hosts without a matching template are dropped.